About Melanie Hoggett

 Ethical and Code of Conduct Frameworks

 As a National Counselling Society and AAMET Member.
 I am accountable in accordance with these Societies Ethical Frameworks.
 This means that I follow the fundamental ethical principles of the counsellor-client relationship as set out in the code of ethics.
 Working to these stringent codes of ethics ensures that my clients are protected, and boundaries, scope of counselling/therapy and confidentiality is clear to ensure that effective therapy can take place.
-To obtain more information on the ethical and code of conduct frameworks I adhere to, click on these links that will direct to The National Counselling Society, and AAMET Code of Ethics pages.
+To obtain more information on the ethical and code of conduct frameworks I adhere to, click on these links that will direct to The National Counselling Society, and EFT International Code of Ethics pages.

 I keep written records in accordance with the Data Protection Act, and I am registered with the Information Commissioner’s Office.
 I have a valid DBS Enhanced Certificate and I am fully insured.